Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Related Work

 \subsection{Federated Unlearning}

-Due to the collaboration among clients in federated learning, achieving exact federated unlearning costs extra-prohibitive computational overhead.
-Therefore, existing federated unlearning methods focus on approximate unlearning, which can be further divided into the following three categories.
+Existing federated unlearning methods predominantly focus on AU, because implementing EU, i.e., partition-aggregation frameworks, in a distributed manner does not yield substantial improvements in time efficiency.
+Note that in the context of federated learning, the data is already distributed across clients.
+Federated unlearning methods can be further divided into the following three categories, i.e., retrain unlearning, reverse unlearning, and others.

-\nosection{Retrain Unlearning} This approach mimics EU approach, but does not adopt the partition-aggregation framework, which can not improve time efficiency in the context of federated learning.
-Instead, retrain unlearning methods accelerate retraining by approximating the gradients using previously stored historical updates~\cite{gao21federaser, wei23federated, liu22the}.
+\nosection{Retrain Unlearning} This approach mimics EU approach to achieve efficient retraining.
+It accelerates retraining by approximating the gradients using previously stored historical updates~\citep{gao21federaser,liu2022right,wei23federated}.
 This approach is hindered by inaccurate approximation and the burden of data storage.

-\nosection{Reverse Unlearning} This approach follows the idea of AU, removing the estimated influence through reverse gradient operations, e.g., loss maximization~\cite{anisa2022federated} and stochastic gradient ascent~\cite{wu2022federated}.
+\nosection{Reverse Unlearning} This approach follows the idea of AU, removing the estimated influence through reverse gradient operations, e.g., loss maximization~\citep{anisa2022federated}, gradient ascent~\citep{wu2022federated}, and Nemytskii operator~\citep{che2023fast}.
 Analogous challenges to the AU approach are encountered by this approach.

-\nosection{Others} There are other federated unlearning methods using knowledge distillation~\cite{chen2022federated}, scaled gradients~\cite{gao2022verifi}, and channel pruning (CNN-specific)~\cite{wang22federated}.
-The theoretical underpinnings of these methods are notably weaker than that of the above two approaches, placing them at a greater risk of encountering privacy concerns.